georgefahmy/meal-planner/README.md

 #### Feedback

-* Clear a single day from the plan (Right click and remove it)
 * You should be able to add a new category by typing a new one into the New Meal, Meal Category field.
 If it exists, it’s on the list, if not, it adds it.
 * When you click on a Meal Selection, you should be able to see somewhere what category it’s in.
 * Export Meal plan & Ingredients list to a txt file or note